Nabil Touaizi: Espanyol

+Atlético Madrid

+On 1 September 2023, Touaizi signed a two-year contract with Atlético Madrid, being assigned to the reserves in Primera Federación.

+Albacete

+On 9 August 2024, Touaizi agreed to a two-year deal with Albacete Balompié in Segunda División.
+Despite being regularly used, he terminated his link on 1 August 2025.

+Alverca

+On 5 August 2025, Touaizi signed with Alverca of the Portuguese Primeira Liga.

 International career

 After representing Spain at under-17 level, Touaizi switched allegiance to Morocco in September 2019.
 In 2021, he started to appear with the latter nation's under-20 side.